-- After the first three days, feelings of depression, anxiety, and dysphoria may be present, along with irritability, paranoia, and unpleasant dreams.
+After the first three days, feelings of depression, anxiety, and dysphoria may be present, along with irritability, paranoia, and unpleasant dreams.
 Some may also experience an increase in appetite.
 After the first week, extreme cravings are reduced significantly.

-- After two weeks of withdrawals, cravings may return, presenting challenges.
+After two weeks of withdrawals, cravings may return, presenting challenges.

 Methamphetamines Recovery Duration

-- Because meth can stay in the body for up to three days, withdrawal symptoms usually reach their peak between days two and five.
+Because meth can stay in the body for up to three days, withdrawal symptoms usually reach their peak between days two and five.

-- Toward the end of the first week, continuing into the beginning of the second week, symptoms include more cravings, mood swings and an inability to experience pleasure, anxiety, difficulty concentrating and physical symptoms like restlessness, body aches, and an increased appetite.
+Toward the end of the first week, continuing into the beginning of the second week, symptoms include more cravings, mood swings, and an inability to experience pleasure, anxiety, difficulty concentrating, and physical symptoms like restlessness, body aches, and an increased appetite.
 Psychosis, paranoia, and hallucinations (rare) are also possible.
 Acute withdrawal symptoms typically subside within the first one to two weeks after the person’s last use.

 Throughout the first month or so, cravings will gradually decrease after the acute withdrawal symptoms have subsided.
-Between months two and four of sobriety, people typically “hit a wall” where depression overcomes the individual, many times causing cravings to return.
+Between months two and four of sobriety, people typically “hit a wall” where depression overcomes the individual, often causing cravings to return.
 Between four and six months is when things start to get easier.

 Opiates Recovery Duration

-- Between days three and five, the most severe symptoms have usually subsided.
+Between days three and five, the most severe symptoms have usually subsided.
 Though diarrhea typically stops around this time, the patient will still experience chills, goosebumps, and vomiting, as well as abdominal cramping.
-As one can see, the combination of symptoms experienced during opium withdrawals tends to present much like those of the flu.
+As one can see, the combination of symptoms experienced during opiate withdrawals tends to present much like those of the flu.

-- At the end of the first week is when things lighten up, though the person may still experience nausea, anxiety, restlessness, and insomnia for quite some time.
+At the end of the first week is when things lighten up, though the person may still experience nausea, anxiety, restlessness, and insomnia for quite some time.

 Benzodiazepines Recovery Duration

-Withdrawal symptoms may begin in as little as six to eight hours after the last dose for short-acting benzos such as Xanax, Ativan, and Halcion.
+Benzodiazepines withdrawal symptoms may begin in as little as six to eight hours after the last dose for short-acting benzos such as Xanax, Ativan, and Halcion.
 For longer-acting benzos, the onset of withdrawal symptoms may be delayed for up to two days.

-- For the first few days after the drug has left a person’s symptom, he or she will most likely experience anxiety, insomnia, and restlessness to the point of akathisia (the feeling of being compelled to remain constantly in motion i.e. fidgeting, rocking, etc.).
+For the first few days after the drug has left a person’s symptom, he or she will most likely experience anxiety, insomnia, and restlessness to the point of akathisia (the feeling of being compelled to remain constantly in motion, i.e., fidgeting, rocking, etc.).

-- After two or three months, many of the symptoms seem to ease up and the person starts to feel better.
+After two or three months, many of the symptoms seem to ease up, and the person starts to feel better.